williamsossai/Data-Analytics/README.md

 **Project Summary:**

-This project was carried out to proivde an insight on empoyee data in the organization sumarizing their demographic information and status in the organization.
+This project was carried out to proivde sales insight for a super market.

 **Dashboard overview:**
 ![SuperMarketSales](SuperMarketSales.png)